Douglas--Rachford Splitting and ADMM for Pathological Convex Optimization: Theoretical results

 \subsection{Evolution of shadow iterates}

-Section~\ref{s:infim} characterized the evolution of the $z^k$-iterates, which we could all the main iterates.
+Section~\ref{s:infim} characterized the evolution of the $z^k$-iterates, which we could call the main iterates.
 The $x^{k+1/2}$ and $x^{k+1}$-iterates of DRS are called the \emph{shadow iterates}.
 Here, we analyze the evolution of the shadow iterates.

 Although the results of this section are are not as fundamental or important as the results of Sections~\ref{s:infim} and \ref{ss:f-val-anal}, we do need these results later, especially when translating the analyses for DRS to analyses for ADMM.